realityendshere/ella-treadmill/README.md

 ## Requirements

-Ember Try tells me that Emberella Treadmill will work with Ember 2.4LTS or newer.
+Ember Try tells me that Emberella Treadmill will work with Ember 2.4 LTS or newer.
 It also passes all tests in the latest versions of Chrome, Firefox, and Safari (macOS and iOS).